-12-month graduate fellowships in Complex Dynamics: deadline July 3, 2017.
+12-month graduate fellowships in Complex Dynamics: Deadline 5pm March 11, 2022.

 Awards include an 8-month stipend of $18,000 plus a 16-week (4-month) internship stipend of $8000 (total $26,000) to students enrolled full-time (Masters or PhD level) at the home institution of one of the CD mentors.
-Students are expected to conduct research relevant to the goals of the CD training grant with one of the training grant supervisors listed on the Mentors page, to have a co-supervisor from the CD-Create network (organized after funding is awarded), to attend CD workshops and professional development events, and to fulfill the 4-month internship with one of the Complex Dynamics internship partners, described under "Partners".
+Students are required to conduct research relevant to the goals of the CD training grant with one of the training grant supervisors listed on the Mentors page, to have a co-supervisor from the CD-Create network (organized after funding is awarded), to attend CD workshops and 3 professional development events, and to fulfill the 4-month internship with one of the Complex Dynamics internship partners, described under "Partners"; the internship is a required component of the graduate awards.
 Citizens of all countries are eligible for the CD-Create graduate awards.
 Further information on NSERC's eligibility requirements is available at http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/BellandPostgrad-BelletSuperieures_eng.asp

 Instructions to supervisors: Please read and sign page 2 of the trainee's application.
 Supervisors are expected to provide $1000 toward the applicant's stipend and a $1000 travel allowance for the applicant to attend the annual CREATE conference.
 Supervisors are also expected to have submitted the CD-Tutorials Form [.doc], which is required from training grant members before they apply to serve as supervisors on CD graduate fellowship applications.
 If you have submitted the Tutorials form for a previous competition you DO NOT need to re-submit it.